MaiaS/LLMVectorDBDemo/README.md

 The `WEAVIATE_INDEX` will be the name of the index in the Vector database that queries will be performed on. (name it anything like `Test_ABC`)

-Once all the keys are set up, begin initializing and storing the data in the database by running `yarn prestart`.
+Once all the keys are set up, begin initializing and storing the data in the database by running `yarn initVDB`.
 This will take the provided `example.epub` file and do the following:

 - split it into separate chunked documents
 - create embeddings of the data with OpenAI's embedding model